 NOTE: The concentration of the PTA solution should be 1% in ethanol.

-Prepare several 70 ml plastic containers of PTA solution for each sliced piece.
+Prepare three 70 ml plastic containers of PTA solution for each sliced piece.
+Fill the containers with the PTA solution.
 Soak the specimens into the containers and place them on a shaker for effective penetration.
 Leave the samples for 5–7 days (Figure 1B).

 When the staining is completed, store the sample in 70% ethanol to prepare for scanning.